HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-Women are 4 times more frequently affected than men.
+Women are affected 4 times more frequently than men (?).

-Rarely in children.
+Less common in children.

 LocalizationThis section has been translated automatically.